SiceloKayisa/My-Data-Analytics-Projects/FreeCodeCamp Projects/Demographic Data Visualizer/README.md

-In this challenge you must analyze demographic data using Pandas.
-You aregiven a dataset of demographic data that was extracted from the 1994 Censusdatabase.
+**In this challenge you must analyze demographic data using Pandas.
+You aregiven a dataset of demographic data that was extracted from the 1994 Censusdatabase.**

-You must use Pandas to answer the following questions:
+__You must use Pandas to answer the following questions__:

 - How many people of each race are represented in this dataset?
 Thisshould be a Pandas series with race names as the index labels. ( race column)

--What is the average age of men?<br>
+- What is the average age of men?<br>
--What is the percentage of people who have a Bachelor's degree?<br>
+- What is the percentage of people who have a Bachelor's degree?<br>
--What percentage of people with advanced education ( Bachelors
+- What percentage of people with advanced education ( Bachelors
 ,
 Masters